Cross-Shape Attention for Part Segmentation of 3D Point Clouds: Method

-\paragraph{Cross-shape convolution.} We now define the non-local, cross-shape convolution operator that uses the above pairwise attention matrix to update the point representations for shape $m$:
+\paragraph*{Feature representation updates.} The cross-attention matrix is used to update the point representations for the query shape $\mS_m$:

-where $\bW_v$ is a learned $D \times D$ transformation (same for all points to ensure invariance to permutations), and $\bA_{m,n}[i,j]$ accesses the corresponding point attention value (a scalar) for the pair $(i,j)$.
-To accelerate the computation, we can skip the summation for points $j$ not associated with keys due to sub-sampling.
+The point-wise features are concatenated across all heads, then a linear transformation layer projects them back to $D$-dimensional space and they are added back to the original point-wise features of the query shape:

+where $H$ is the number of heads and $\bW_d$ is another linear transformation.
+The features are stacked into a matrix $\pmb{X}'_m \in \mathcal{R}^{P_m \times D}$, followed by layer normalization \cite{Ba:2016LayerN}.

-\paragraph{Self-shape attention.} The pairwise point attention of Eq. \ref{eq:attention_matrix} and non-local convolution operator of Eq. \ref{eq:nonlocalconv} can also be applied to a pair that consists of the shape and itself.
-In this case, our CSA layer implements a form of Self-Shape Attention (SSA), enabling long-range interactions between shape points modulated by our pairwise point attention mechanism.
+\paragraph*{Self-shape attention.} The pairwise attention of Equation \ref{eq:attention} and update operation of Equation \ref{eq:cross_conv} can also be applied to a pair that consists of the shape and itself.
+In this case, the CSA layer is equivalent to Self-Shape Attention (SSA), enabling long-range interactions between shape points within the same shape.